What makes this region great?

 Southwest Washington follows Lewis and Clark along the majestic Columbia River Gorge to the Pacific Ocean, expanding north to include Mount St Helens, which erupted in 1980, and millions of forested acres to explore.
 Whether you want to windsurf, ride single track or just sample great locally sourced cuisine, Southwest Washington has you covered.

 The Waterfront Renaissance Trail

 Nothing signals a city’s evolution more than a well-planned waterfront trail.
 Vancouver’s 5-mile track is one of the best in the region.

-Located along the bank of the Columbia River, Fort Vancouver was a busy fur trading post and the headquarters for the Hudson’s Bay Company in the 19th Century.
-Visitors can get a sense of history by touring the reconstructed fort, which includes a bastion, gardens and working trade houses.
+Located along the bank of the Columbia River, Fort Vancouver was a busy fur trading post and the headquarters for the Hudson’s Bay Company.
+Get a sense of history by touring the reconstructed fort, which includes a bastion, gardens and working trade houses.

 Columbia River Gorge